Where Moon got the concepts for the Divine Principle from

 In some official books of the Moon church, she was given the pseudonym of ‘Park Un-nyeo’ 朴雲女.
 In Japanese it is written パク・ウンニョ.

-Mr Moon first met Mrs Chong Deuk-eun in Pyongyang in the summer of 1946 when he travelled there together with Mr Kim Baek-moon 金百文.
+Mr Moon first met Mrs Chong Deuk-eun in Pyongyang in the summer of 1946 when he traveled there together with Mr Kim Baek-moon 金百文.
 (His name is pronounced Kim Yaku-bun in Japanese.)
 Mrs Chong had visited Mr Kim Baek-moon in Seoul in 1945.
 She had hoped that he would follow her.
 Mr Kim Baek-moon is mentioned in her book.
+(It is possible that Moon had met Mrs Chong in 1945, or at least heard of her then.)

 Mrs Chong dictated the main part of her book to a faithful follower, Mr Pang Ho-dong 方好童, in 1947 at Samgak Mountain 三角山 ( 北漢山 ), which is just north of Seoul.
 The book was edited by a man named Mr Om Yu-sop 嚴攸燮 and published on July 5, 1958.
 Mrs Chong was known as “DaeSeongMo” 대성모 “Great Holy Mother” 大聖母.
 She claimed to have the lineage of God, and to be the “wife of Jehovah”.